kimdoh/id_proto/bashintro.md

 `cd Applications`

 Typing the first few letters of where you want to go is usually enough, as the `tab` key will autocomplete.
-Note that Bash is case-sensitive.
+Note that Bash is *case-sensitive*.

 `cd De` will autocomplete to `cd Desktop/` if you hit `tab`.
 You need to include the lowercase 'e' to disambiguate, as just capital letter 'D' would match `Desktop`, `Documents`, and `Downloads`.